 Children from across the city are Imagining Aberdeen as a place where children are healthy, happy, safe and doing their best.

-In school year 2016/17 our partnership continues with more learning about children’s human rights and human dignity – and a new focus on attainment as part of Aberdeen City’s commitment to the Scottish Attainment Challenge via our Doing Our Best programme (link to the evaluation below).
+In 2017 our partnership continued with more learning about children’s human rights and human dignity – and a new focus on attainment as part of Aberdeen City’s commitment to the Scottish Attainment Challenge via our Doing Our Best programme (link to the evaluation below).